paulcooke/ga-sei-project-1-tetris-vanilla-javascript/README.md

 * CSS3

 ### Deployment
-The app is deployed on github page and can be found here: [https://paulcooke.github.io/tetris-vanilla-javascript/]()
+The app is deployed on github pages and can be found here: [https://paulcooke.github.io/tetris-vanilla-javascript/]()

 ### Overview

 The first project on the course is a solo one.
-We were given the choice of 10 different drid-based games to make in vanilla JavaScript, using DOM manipulation to achieve control & movement, flexboxes to make the grid, HTML5 audio for sound and vanilla CSS for styling.
+We were given the choice of 10 different grid-based games to make in vanilla JavaScript, using DOM manipulation to achieve control & movement, flexboxes to make the grid, HTML5 audio for sound and vanilla CSS for styling.

 I chose to make a Tetris clone, as it's the one I enjoyed playing the most from the list of choices and it looked challenging to make.